-- 1 Recruit a sufficient number of competent officials for the tournament. - 2 Conduct the necessary pre-tournament training of officials including review of the Rules of Tennis, the appropriate Tournament Rules and Regulations, Code of Conduct and the Duties and Procedures for Officials. - 3 Prepare a list of Officials which shall include mailing address and ITF/national certifications, if any, of all officials used during the tournament.
+- 1 Recruit a sufficient number of competent officials for the tournament. - 2 Conduct the necessary pre-tournament training of officials including review of the Rules of Tennis, the appropriate Tournament Rules and Regulations and Code of Conduct. - 3 Prepare a list of Officials which shall include mailing address and ITF/national certifications, if any, of all officials used during the tournament.
 A copy of such list shall be delivered to the ITF Supervisor/Referee and, if required, to ITF Officiating. - 4 Schedule the on-court assignments of officials for each day of the tournament, subject to the approval of the ITF Supervisor/Referee. - 5 Conduct meetings with all on-court officials to specify court assignments and the procedures to be used for making calls, hand signals, rotations and other responsibilities.
-For further details of Line Umpires' responsibilities please refer to the ITF Line Umpire Guide. - 6 Evaluate the performance of all on-court officials. - 7 Be present on-site at all times during play. - 8 The Chief Umpire shall not be a Chair Umpire or Line Umpire in that event, unless approved by the ITF Supervisor/Referee in case of bad weather or other unavoidable circumstances.

-- 9 Assist the ITF Supervisor/Referee in the performance of his/her duties. - 10 All Chief Umpires at ITF World Tennis Tour events must be completely familiar with the live-scoring hand-held devices and the correct use thereof.
+For further details of Line Umpires' responsibilities please refer to the ITF Line Umpire Guide. - 6 Evaluate the performance of all on-court officials. - 7 Be present on-site at all times during play. - 8 The Chief Umpire shall not be a Chair Umpire or Line Umpire in that event, unless approved by the ITF Supervisor/Referee. - 9 Assist the ITF Supervisor/Referee in the performance of his/her duties. - 10 All Chief Umpires at ITF Pro Circuit events must be completely familiar with the live-scoring hand-held devices and the correct use thereof.